Delta-sigma modulation: Analog-to-digital conversion example

-Figure 8a: Schematic of simple delta-sigma converter.
+Figure 8a: Schematic of a simple delta–sigma converter.

 Figure 8b: Simulated scope view of key voltage signals over time.
 Each minor vertical division is 1 μs, which corresponds to a sampling event of the 1 MHz clock.

-Delta-sigma ADCs vary in complexity.
-The below circuit focuses on a simple 1st-order, 2-level quantization synchronous delta-sigma ADC without decimation.
+Delta–sigma ADCs vary in complexity.
+The circuit below focuses on a simple first-order, two-level quantization synchronous delta–sigma ADC without decimation.

 Simplified circuit example

 To ease understanding, a simple circuit schematic (Figure 8a) using ideal elements is simulated (Figure 8b voltages).
 It is functionally the same Analog-to-Digital ΔΣ modulation loop in Figure 1 (note: the 2-input inverting integrator combines the summing junction and integrator and produces a negative feedback result, and the flip-flop combines the sampled quantizer and conveniently naturally functions as a 1-bit DAC too).

 The 20 kHz input sine wave ' is converted to a 1-bit PDM digital result '.
 20 kHz is used as an example because that is considered the upper limit of human hearing.

 This circuit can be laid out on a breadboard with inexpensive discrete components (note some variations use different biasing and use simpler RC low-pass filters for integration instead of op amps).

-For simplicity, the D flip-flop is powered by dual supply voltages of V_{DD} = +1 V and V_{SS} = -1 V, so its binary output ' is either +1 V or -1 V.
+For simplicity, the D flip-flop is powered by dual supply voltages of V_{DD} = +1 V and V_{SS} = −1 V, so its binary output ' is either +1 V or −1 V.

 2-input inverting integrator

 The 2-input inverting op amp integrator combines ' with ' to produce ':$$\varepsilon(t) = -\frac{1}{RC}\int (s(t) + Q(t)) dt .$$The Greek letter epsilon is used because ' contains the accumulated error that is repeatedly corrected by the feedback mechanism.
-While both its inputs ' and ' vary between -1 and 1 volts, ' instead only varies by a couple millivolts about 0 V.
+While both its inputs ' and ' vary between −1 and 1 volts, ' instead only varies by a couple millivolts about 0 V.

 Because of the integrator's negative sign, when ' next gets sampled to produce ', the +' in this integral actually represents negative feedback from the previous clock cycle.